rufateivaz/WaterSegmentation/README.md

 On the other hand, the our master thesis primarily focuses on "if an Unsupervised Domain Adaptation with Adversarial Learning method can be applied to our Water Segmentation task".
 This is the main contribution of the thesis.

-## Analyzing the challenging and easiest scenarios.

-### Target Domain
+## Operations
+The operations, followed in the master thesis are listed as below:
-We use publicly available Tampere-WaterSeg dataset as our use case; i.e., it is the target domain.
+1) We select publicly available Tampere-WaterSeg dataset as our use case; i.e., it is the target domain.
 This dataset includes the data of three distinct scenarios: <b>open</b> - the boat operates on the open water surface of a Lake in Nordic environment, <b>dock</b> - the boat operates on the Lake but very close to the coastline and <b>channel</b> - the boat operates on a channel, where the environment is different than that of the lake.

-### Supervised Learning
-By using the Tampere-WaterSeg dataset, we train the segmentation networks (UNet and PSPNet) and evaluate their performances; we want to understand which scanario (open, dock or channel) is challenging/easiest for the water segmentation tasks.
-We show that the open scenario is the easiest scenario for segmenting water from non-water objects, while the docking is the hardest, followed by the channel.
+2) Firstly, with the Supervised Learning method, the Tampere-WaterSeg dataset is used to train the segmentation models (UNet and PSPNet).
+Then, based on the evaluated performances, we decide that <b>open</b> is the easiest and the <b>docking</b> is the hardest scenarios for segmenting water from non-water objects.
+3) We show that the performance
+4) By observing the performances of the models on the distinct scenarios, we show that open scenario is the easiest scenario, while docking scenario is the hardest one.

 ## Analyzing how effective is apply an establisehd Unsupervised Domain Adaptation with Adversarial Learning method to the water segmentation task.
 In the source domain, we use two publicly available datasets: MaSTr-1325 Dataset and WaterDataset.